nambread/PyEverything/README.md

     }
 In Python, this is instead a `RuntimeError`:

-    >>> import Everything_Python
+    >>> import PyEverything
-    >>> Everything_Python.SetSearch("abc 123")
+    >>> PyEverything.SetSearch("abc 123")
-    >>> Everything_Python.Query() #Raises Everything_Python.ERROR_IPC
+    >>> PyEverything.Query() #Raises PyEverything.ERROR_IPC
     Traceback (most recent call last):
     File "<stdin>", line 1, in <module>
     RuntimeError: Everything API returned error code: 2 The numerical value of the exception is the same as on the above GetLastError page.

-I would like to create specific Everything_Python exceptions in future for easier exception handling.
+I would like to create specific PyEverything exceptions in future for easier exception handling.

 #### Namespaces
-C lacks namespaces, so all Everything SDK methods and variables have the "Everything_" prefix. the "Everything_Python" package is already a namespace, so this prefix has been dropped everywhere that it appears.
+C lacks namespaces, so all Everything SDK methods and variables have the "Everything_" prefix. the "PyEverything" package is already a namespace, so this prefix has been dropped everywhere that it appears.
 Keyboard switches are expensive, you shouldn't wear them out!

 # Building from Source